from £58 /night help Price for guests, Nights

-It is situated 1 1/2 miles from St Clair sur Elle a good sized village.
-It has a well stocked shop, bakers, butchers, bank, La Poste, Petrol and garage, and of course a bar and church.
+It is situated 1 1/2 miles from St Clair sur Elle a good sized and well served village.
 St Lo is 8 km away with Bars shops restaurants art gallery and a cathedral with a brass shell still stuck in the wall.
 St Lo has one of the best French markets on Saturday in Normandie

 The beaches are 25 minute drive, the closest being Omaha.